iainlane/rssfilter/README.md

 There are two ways to run this project.

-### `lambda-rssfilter`
+### `workers-rssfilter`

-`lambda-rssfilter` is a serverless function that filters an RSS feed.
-It's designed to be deployed to AWS.
-The Lambda is called over HTTP and receives an event with query parameters as described above, and uses the `filter-rss-feed` library to filter the feed.
+`workers-rssfilter` is a serverless function that filters an RSS feed.
+It's designed to be deployed to Cloudflare Workers.
+The function is called over HTTP and receives an event with query parameters as described above, and uses the `filter-rss-feed` library to filter the feed.

-#### Deploying `lambda-rssfilter` to AWS
+#### Deploying `workers-rssfilter` to Cloudflare Workers

-See the [README][pulumi-readme] in the `pulumi` directory for instructions on deploying the Lambda function to AWS using the Pulumi code which is included in this repository.

-[pulumi-readme]: pulumi/README.md
+Run `pnpm wrangler deploy` to deploy the function to Cloudflare Workers.
+You will need to have a Cloudflare account.

-### `filter-rss-feed`
+### `rssfilter`

 This is a binary, mainly used to testing the functionality of the core library, that you can run on your own machine.
 It takes an RSS feed URL and a list of